 How to Use Practice Phrases Effectively

-3. Compare across repetitions: Write the same phrase five times.
-Your fifth attempt should show visible improvement over your first—if it doesn't, you're practicing mindlessly rather than deliberately.
+Compare across repetitions: Write the same phrase five times.
+Your fifth attempt should show visible improvement over your first - if it doesn't, you're practicing mindlessly rather than deliberately.

-Plateaus and persistent problems require diagnostic thinking—identify the root cause, then apply targeted fixes.
+Plateaus and persistent problems need diagnostic thinking.
+Identify the root cause first, then apply a fix targeted at that specific failure.

 Master calligrapher Denis Brown teaches a diagnostic method: When you're stuck, stop doing more of what isn't working.
 Instead, isolate the problem movement, slow it down to absurd speed, and rebuild the correct pattern from scratch.
 Here are the most common problems students face, with specific exercises that actually fix them.